owenthereal/blog/posts/git/_posts/2012-01-13-ten-things-you-didnt-know-git-and-github-could-do.markdown

     > git log -S'stupid'

+Combining with "-p" shows the changes with the search pattern.

 #### git add -p

 To interactively stage and unstage changes, type

     > git add -p

-#### git remove --cached FILE
+#### git rm --cached FILE

 This command removes remote file copy only.
 For example, typing

-    > git remove --cached database.yml
+    > git rm --cached database.yml

 removes database.yml that is already checked in but leaving the local copy untouched.
 This is intensively handy for removing ignored files that are already pushed without removing the local copies.

 #### git log ..BRANCH